INL POWERS MARS PERSEVERANCE ROVER

-NASA is working to update the target launch date for Perseverance.
+On July 30, 2020, NASA launched their Mars Perseverance Rover.
 It is scheduled to land on Mars in Feb.
 2021, following a seven-month journey.

 Its mission is simple: To find signs of life and collect rock and soil samples for potential return to Earth in a future mission.